 These Meteorites have been found by a Berber Nomad in North Africa, and are in their original ‘as found’ condition.
-The meteorite comes in a display box.

 It has been demonstrated that over 300 tonnes of meteorites land on the Earth every day: needless to say, most of these never reach the attention of meteorologists.
 Those that do are carefully examined to establish their broad classification (chondrite, achondrite, stony iron, iron etc).
 Any that ‘show promise’ are scrutinised more carefully to ascertain their lithology, age, degree of weathering etc.